Caryatid Building: History

-Alcalá street, one of the oldest streets in Madrid, which ends at the Puerta del Sol, at the beginning of the 20th century, points to a relevant financial center in the city.
+Alcalá street, one of the oldest streets in Madrid, which starts at the Puerta del Sol, at the beginning of the 20th century, points to a relevant financial center in the city.
 The demolitions of the Nueva Gran Vía in 1911 already indicate the beginnings of important urban transformations in the capital.
 The collaboration of two young architects, initiated in 1904, already has several previous successes.
 The success of both engineers begins when winning adepts after winning in the municipal public contest of the Palace of Communications.
 It is noteworthy that the architecture of Madrid is dominated at the beginning of the 20th century by the existence of banks and churches.
 This building is a novelty that is the first office to be built in Madrid.
 These types of buildings are typical in American cities like Boston and Chicago or in England.

 Construction

 The Spanish architects Antonio Palacios Ramilo and Joaquín Otamendi received the commission to project the branch office of the Spanish Rio de la Plata Bank in 1910.
 Both are occupied in the construction process of the Palace of Communications and the Maudes Hospital.
 The new headquarters of the Bank acquired the 18,000 square meters of land belonging to the rectangular plot of the former Marqués de Casa-Irujo Palace.
 The building of the palace of Irujo, that gave rise to the lot, was highly praised in its time.
 On the ground floor was the Café Cervantes.

 The contractor of the work was Celestino Madurell.
 One of the helpers of Palacios is Secundino Zuazo, who begins with this work to assist him.
-Precisely, just in front of his scaffolding, an attempt of murder was made on April 13, 1913 by King Alfonso XIII for the anarchist Sancho Alegre who shot him twice with his revolver.
+Precisely, just in front of his scaffolding, an attempt of murder was made on April 13, 1913, by King Alfonso XIII for the anarchist Sancho Alegre who shot him twice with his revolver.

 The design of Palacios and Otamendi is done in such a way that the entrance to the building of the place to a spacious first floor.
 It follows the diaphanous model of the Works of Palaces, inspired by the American models of the time: great patio of operations.
 The remaining three floors are dedicated to offices.
 The large interior bays are made using metal beams that can be seen in the interior.
 Palacios with this work is reinforced in its success, by its luck and style receives diverse charges.
 Due to the relationship with the brothers Otamendi begins his studies in the first steps of the Metro of Madrid, during the construction of the Bank begins to design the entrances of the mouths and the accesses of the Madrilenian metro.
 On April 29, 1918, the building was inaugurated.